George Jones Sings from the Heart

-Side Two tracks

-One of Jones' best Mercury recordings, however, largely unappreciated, was the opening track to side 2, "When My Heart Hurts No More," a more than exceptional ballad listing.
-The song was written by Jones' childhood friend and an often co-pen, Darrell Edwards, and famed cowboy ballad songwriter Hugh Cross.
-It was recorded during the February 8, 1961 session, and was re-recorded with Musicor in 1967.
-"Cold, Cold Heart" was recorded for his 1960 album, Salute Hank Williams on April 21, 1960.
-"I've Got a New Heartache" was recorded sometime in 1957, written by Ray Price and Wayne Walker, and most recognizably, re-recorded as a duet with Gene Pitney.
-"Gotta Talk to Your Heart" was another co-writing between Jones and Miller, and recorded on June 5, 1957.
-"Frozen Heart" was written by Jones and Jimmy Yancey, and recorded in October 1957.
-The last and most notable track listed was the "Tender Years," which later became a #1 after being released as a single on June 5, 1961.
-The song became one of Jones' greatest ballads, and its greatest version was a 1967 re-recording with Musicor.

 Reception

 The album was received well by critics, and even sold well.
 Tender Years later became the most well known song on the album.
 In 1984, Jones biographer Bob Allen wrote that "The manner in which he sang the words to 'Tender Years' (which, in mid-1961, became his second number one single) was, in fact, just about enough to make the short hairs stand up on the back of one's head."
 In 1994, country music historian Colin Escott agreed, writing that the song "just about defined the territory he carved out as his own in the years ahead...the song, the production, and the performance came together in a statement of soon-to-be classic George Jones."